i4pg/dotfiles/README.md

 ### Update

--   you can pull and apply the latest changes from your repo with:
+-   you can pull and apply the latest changes from this repo with:

 ```console
 $ chezmoi update -v